-- (a) The hull shall be built by a builder licensed by ISAF.
-Hulls shall be supplied only as permanently assembled boat units. - (b) All moulds shall be approved by ISAF. - (c) Application for a licence shall be made through a MNA to the ISAF.
+- (a) The hull shall be built by a builder licensed by WS.
+Hulls shall be supplied only as permanently assembled boat units. - (b) All moulds shall be approved by WS. - (c) Application for a licence shall be made through a MNA to WS.
 The licences shall include clauses requiring good standards of manufacture, compliance with class rules and plans and a guarantee that all fees shall be paid.
-The ISAF shall consult with the ICA before granting any licence and only sufficient licences will normally be issued in a country to ensure that demand is satisfied.
-No licenses will
+WS shall consult with the ICA before granting any licence and only sufficient licences will normally be issued in a country to ensure that demand is satisfied.
+No licenses will be granted

-- be granted inside the 6-month period before the first scheduled start of the Olympic Sailing Competition. - (d) Alteration to moulds and or the building specification made without the approval of the ISAF shall result in the builder's licence being revoked.
+- inside the 6-month period before the first scheduled start of the Olympic Sailing Competition. - (d) Alteration to moulds and or the building specification made without the approval of WS shall result in the builder's licence being revoked.
 This same measure shall be taken in case of intentional and/or repeated infringements of the class rules, by the builder.